dnlzrgz/memotica/README.md

 ## WIP

-memotica is nearly ready for use, but I there are some features that I would like to implement before reaching version `v1.0.0`:
+memotica is nearly ready for use, but there are some features that I would like to implement before reaching version `v1.0.0`:

 - Customizable space repetition algorithm.
 - Import command.